-"Look at me," Jo laughs and plucks at her tee shirt.
+"Look at me," Jo says and plucks at her tee shirt.
 "I've never worn a pair of heels in my life, and my bike is the only thing I care about.
-What you wear and what interests you don't make you who you are.
+What you wear doesn't make you who you are and neither does what you like.
 If that were true, I'd be Easy Rider and you'd be Willie Randolph. "

 "Reggie Jackson," Cindy corrects, cracking a small smile.
 It fades as quickly as it appears, and shame takes over.
 "She was right about me."

-At first Jo thinks she hears Cindy wrong.
-Or that she's misinterpreting what the girl is telling her.
+At first Jo thinks she hears Cindy wrong or that she's misinterpreting what the girl is telling her.
 The longer the silence lasts, the clearer things become.
+What she said is what she meant.
+Cindy isn't normal.
 No words come to Jo's mind.
 She rubs her neck anxiously, looking up at the ceiling and internally cursing whoever is listening for putting her in a situation where her response could make or break an insecure girl.
-It isn't that Jo doesn't accept this part of Cindy.
-It's that she knows what the world is like and how nasty of a place it can be for minorities.
-She was part of the problem until today after all.
+Jo knows what the world is like and how nasty of a place it can be for people like Cindy.
+She was part of the problem until today, after all.

-"It's funny," Cindy sighs in relief as she slides off of the surface of the desk and over to Jo.
+"It's funny," she says as she slides off the desk and over to Jo.
 "If I were talking to anyone else, I never would have considered telling the truth.
-I barely know you, but I guess I just felt like…like you wouldn't tell me I was confused or hadn't found the right boy.
+I barely know you, but I guess I felt like, like you wouldn't tell me I was confused or hadn't found the right boy.
 What you did for me downstairs, defending me in front of Blair and all, meant a lot to me."

 "No problem.
 So what if you're not normal?
 I bet you've got a killer right hook judging by the way you punch that glove," she says, pointing to it, "and as far as I'm concerned, that matters way more than who you wanna slow-dance with."

-Cindy mirrors the brunette's smile and says, "Thanks, Jo.
+Cindy mirrors Jo's smile and says, "Thanks, Jo.
 Blair might not be over the moon about you being here, but I am.
 I don't know what I would have done if you hadn't shown up today."

 "I hope you don't plan on showing up to the dance in those."